Satellite Chasers: Divergent Adversarial Reinforcement Learning to Engage Intelligent Adversaries on Orbit: METHOD

 \subsection{Evader Problem Definition}

 As previously stated, the evader policy must reach a desired goal point and return to its initial position while evading multiple adversaries.
 Our reward policy is a combination of a continuous reward scheme which is the negative normalized distance to the current goal, and a sparse reward scheme which penalizes the evader in event of collision or episode truncation and rewards the evader if it reaches a goal.
+The continuous reward allows for the evader to quickly learn to reach its desired goal while the sparse reward allows us to incorporate additional rules from the proposed 'capture the flag' game such as collisions.
+Initial tuning of the size of the punishments and rewards for the sparse reward scheme was necessary in order to ensure that the finally policy equally prioritized reaching the goal and evading the adversary.

 In order to emulate the nature of a spacecraft operating in an non-cooperative environment with limited sensing capabilities the evader is assumed to have omnidirectional sensing capabilities within a limited range (10m).
 Sensor data within this range is represented in a polar histogram which voxelizes the space within a fixed radius from the evader into a series of bins where each bin records the closest distance to any obstacle data point within said bin.
 The histogram is represented as a flattened $m\times m$ matrix $\boldsymbol{H}_f$ as shown in Figure \ref{fig:observation}.
 The state of the evader is then described by $\boldsymbol{H_f}$ and the current goal point relative to the evader spacecraft's current position $\boldsymbol{p}_e$ which are concatenated in evaders observation $\boldsymbol{s}_e$: